wooptoo/zkValidation/README.md

 #### `validate` (on input field)

 Validate input field.
-The rule for the field is run depending on the `name` attribute of this field.
+The `name` attribute of the field must match its rule name.

 Example
 =======